niem94/niem94/1-projects.md

 ## 🎓 School Projects at the University of Southern Denmark

-These are projects I have completed during my time at the University of Southern Denmark.
+These are projects I have completed during my time as a Software Engineerging student at the University of Southern Denmark.
 They are projects that I am proud of, and that I think showcase my skills and dedication to learn and explore new technologies and approaches to solving software engineering problems.

 ### 🌏 Exploration of state-of-the-art technology, architectures and tools to create future-proof data spaces <span style="float:right">10th semester (MSc)</span>